valory-xyz/trader-quickstart/README.md

 TODO: support this
 ## Build deployments without executing the service

-The script builds both a Docker Compose deployment (on `./trader/trader_service/abci_build`) and a Kubernetes deployment (on `./trader/trader_service/abci_build_k8s`).
+The script builds both a Docker Compose deployment (on `./trader/trader_service/abci_build_????`) and a Kubernetes deployment (on `./trader/trader_service/abci_build_k8s`).
 Then, by default, the script will launch the local Docker Compose deployment.
-If you just want to build the deployment without executing the service (for example, if you are deploying to a custom Kubernetes cluster), then execute the script as
+If you just want to build the deployment without executing the service (for example, if you are deploying to a custom Kubernetes cluster), then execute the script as:

 ```bash
     ./run_service.sh --build-only